Albuquerque International Sunport: Aircraft operations

 The data below lists annual total aircraft operations from 2004 to 2019 from the FAA's Air Traffic Activity System.
 The percent changes indicate an average of −2.91% in aircraft operations per year over the last 10 years.

-The airport's freight center moved 60,000 ST of cargo in 2016, a 7% decline from 64,000 ST during the 2012 calendar year.
+The Sunport's freight center moved 60,000 ST of cargo in 2016, a 7% decline from 64,000 ST during the 2012 calendar year.

 General aviation support

-Support for private, corporate, and general aviation aircraft pilots and passengers are handled by two fixed-base operators at Albuquerque International Sunport: Atlantic Aviation and Cutter Aviation.
-Both are located on the Southwest section of the airport off Clark Carr Loop.
+Support for private, corporate, and general aviation aircraft pilots and passengers are handled by two fixed-base operators at the Albuquerque International Sunport: Atlantic Aviation and Cutter Aviation.
+Both are located on the southwest section of the Sunport off Clark Carr Loop.

 Ground transportation

 Bus

-ABQ RIDE offers bus service (Routes 50, 222, and 250) at the west side of the baggage claim area.
+ABQ RIDE offers bus service (Route 50) at the west side of the baggage claim area.

 Commuter train

 ABQ RIDE Route 222 provides connecting service to the New Mexico Rail Runner Express Bernalillo County/International Sunport Station.
-ABQ RIDE Route 250 provides nonstop service to the Alvarado Transportation Center in Downtown Albuquerque, where it connects with the Rail Runner provides service north and south of the airport, including Downtown Albuquerque and Santa Fe.
+ABQ RIDE Route 50 provides service to the Alvarado Transportation Center in Downtown Albuquerque, where it connects with the Rail Runner operating service north and south of the Sunport, including Santa Fe.

 Rental car service

-ABQ operates the Car Rental Center and provides free, courtesy shuttles every five minutes between the airport terminal and the facility.
-The following companies are located at the Car Rental Center: Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, Payless and Thrifty.
+ABQ operates the Car Rental Center and provides free, courtesy shuttles every five minutes between the Sunport terminal and the facility.
+The following companies are located at the Car Rental Center: Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, Payless, Thrifty, and Sixt.